Implementation

 Human-Created Content

-Content created and edited exclusively by humans.
-While digital tools may be used, no AI systems are involved at any stage of the creative or editorial process.
+Content created, generated and edited exclusively by humans or human-controlled instruments.
+While digital tools such as word processors, image editors, or audio software may be used, no generative AI systems are involved at any stage of the creative or editorial process.

 AAC